Festival gives Sudanese film lovers drive-in cinema

 “We’re watching films from our cars, and that’s something that has never happened before in Sudan,” said Asmaa, among festival attendees sitting inside, next to, and on top of their cars for the nighttime screenings.

-This week’s festival expanded to include Sudanese films in 2018, said British Council country director Bruce Davis, but precautions against COVID-19 prompted a change of format.
+This week’s festival expanded to include Sudanese films in 2018, said British Council country director Robin Davies, but precautions against COVID-19 prompted a change of format.

 “I’m so happy that the festival has Sudanese films, and we encourage all the creatives and young people to produce movies,” said Rabab al-Haj, another moviegoer.
 “We need programmes like this in Sudan.”